The rise of technology and the internet has opened the doors for completely online businesses.

 Keeping a service on retainer or having a regular appointment schedule for clients is, in some ways, similar to a subscription as well.

 In addition to these types of subscriptions, which blur the lines between online business models, it’s possible to run a 100 percent subscription-focused business.
-It’s a bit difficult to pull of, but it’s possible to charge for access to a unique community.
+It’s a bit difficult to pull off, but it’s possible to charge for access to a unique community.

 Charging for access to a community is difficult: it requires that you have access rights to a community of people that others find appealing.

-One of the biggest challenges of building a paid community is retaining your customers over time.
-One of the best ways to overcome that challenge is marketing automation.
 This video, from the free course Getting Started with ActiveCampaign, gives you some pointers on how to get started with automation for your business.

 Can you bring together a group of experts, or create a “mastermind” on a specific topic?
 Is there a very small niche of people that could get massive value out of just being introduced to each other?